 During fluoride treatments, your dentist will apply a gel to your teeth.
-The gel contains high amount of fluoride.
+The gel contains a high amount of fluoride.
 It is dried so it will not get diluted.

 Or it can also be applied as a foam.
 In this method, a tray is filled with fluoride and it is worn as a mouth guard for up to four minutes.

 Your dentist may also use fluoride varnish that is painted on teeth to strengthen them.
-One of its advantages over other treatments is that it contains high amount of fluoride
+One of its advantages over other treatments is that it contains a high amount of fluoride

 After fluoride treatments from your dentist’s clinic, it is important that you do not eat, drink or smoke for half an hour.
 This will ensure that the fluoride stays intact in your teeth for a longer period of time.